IBM/universal-connectors/README.md

 Connections to databases that are configured with the Guardium universal connector are handled the same as all other datasources in Guardium.
 You can apply policies, view reports, monitor connections, for example.

 #### Limitations
- * When configuring universal connectors, only use port numbers higher than 5000.
-Use a new port for each future connection.

-* S3 SQS and S3 Cloudwatch plug-ins are not supported on IPV6 Guardium systems.

-* The DynamoDB plug-in does not support IPV6.

-* MySQL plug-ins do not send the DB name to Guardium, if the DB commands are performed by using MySQL native client.

-* When connected with a MySQL plug-in, queries for non-existent tables are not logged to GDM_CONSTRUCT.

-* MongoDB plug-ins do not send the client source program to Guardium.

-* Use only the packages that are supplied by IBM.
-Do not use extra spaces in the title.